Vikaspogu/blog/content/blog/debug-java-container/index.md

 ### IntelliJ Config

-Create a new debug configuration for your application in `IntelliJ` IDE:
+Create a new debug configuration for your application in `IntelliJ IDE:

 1. Click Run → Edit Configurations
 2. In the list of configurations, add Remote.
-This creates a new remote debugging configuration
+Creates a new remote debugging configuration
 3. Enter a suitable name for the configuration in the name field
 4. Set the port field to the port number that your application is listening on for debugging
 5. Click Apply